carpentries/instructor-training/episodes/20-checkout.md

 add your contribution to the relevant repository on your behalf (e.g. by creating an issue), and will send you a link so that you may view any responses by the maintainers.

+> ## Help Wanted: Breaking Down Barriers
+>
+> At The Carpentries, we know all too well that tools and technical procedures can present a serious barrier to progress.
+> That is why we exist!
+So we appreciate the irony when participation in our community demands tools or technical
+> procedures that may not be familiar or accessible to all who wish to contribute.
+GitHub, in particular is often recognized as an obstacle;
+> this is something our community has [discussed extensively][git-blog].
+>
+> We are actively invested in making our processes as friendly and inclusive as possible, and that includes supporting our
+> community in surmounting the barriers presented by our own technologies of choice.
+Watch our channels for
+> opportunities to develop your skills as a contributor!
+In the mean time, if you
+> have any ideas about how we can make our resources more contributor-friendly,
+> please [let us know][contact-page].
+{: .callout}

 ### What Comes Next?
 If you submit your own contribution, be sure to send an email with a link to [checkout@carpentries.org](mailto: checkout@carpentries.org).
 Pay attention to GitHub notifications in case the Maintainers or others have follow-up questions or requests.
 However, also keep in mind that Carpentries lesson Maintainers, like Instructors, are mostly volunteers!
 Some repositories are vigorously maintained; others may have slower response times.
 Do not take it personally if your contribution does not get a prompt response.
 **Your contribution does not need to be reviewed or accepted in order for you to become an Instructor**.